7. Credit

-If Discorpy is useful for your project, citing the following article [C1] is very much appreciated.
+If Discorpy is useful for your project, citing one of the following articles: either [C2] or [C1]; would be very much appreciated.

 Nghia T. Vo, Robert C. Atwood, and Michael Drakopoulos.
 Radial lens distortion correction with sub-pixel accuracy for x-ray micro-tomography.
 Opt.
 Express, 23(25):32859–32868, Dec 2015.
 URL: https://www.osapublishing.org/abstract.cfm?uri=oe-23-25-32859, doi:10.1364/OE.23.032859.

-Algorithms, methods, or techniques implemented in a scientific software package are crucial for its success.
+Algorithms, methods, or techniques implemented in a scientific software package are crucial to its success.
 This is the same for Discorpy.
 Acknowledging algorithms you use through Discorpy is also very much appreciated.

 REFERENCES